 Credit Suisse DevOps Expo 2019 - Zurich

-2. What do we get implementing DevOps methodologies?
+- What do we get by implementing DevOps methodologies?

 Introduction

 On June 5th 2019 took place the DevOps Expo at Credit Suisse’s offices in Zurich.
-The aim of this event was to cover different aspects of DevOps methodologies.
+This event aimed to cover different aspects of DevOps methodologies.
 It also focused on how a big company such as Credit Suisse can work in a more efficient way of delivering software.

-Basically, we can reduce time and accelerate processes.
-At the same time, improve the performance and the profits.
+We can reduce time and accelerate processes.
+At the same time, it improves performance and profits.
 It helps to increase the frequency of releases so you can innovate and improve your product or service faster.
-This means, the quicker you can release new features and fix bugs, the faster you can respond to your customers needs and build competitive advantage.
+This means, that the quicker you can release new features and fix bugs, the faster you can respond to your customer’s needs and build a competitive advantage.

 What are the challenges?

-Nowadays, IT plays an important role in every organisation by increasing the business benefits.
+Nowadays, IT plays an important role in every organization by increasing the business benefits.
 Through IT we can provide innovation and agility, to achieve this, we need to reduce time from one cycle to another.
-That means, while the Development team is trying to deliver as fast as they can, Operations team try to keep the environment as more stable as they can, and on the top of these, Security team wants to keep as much secure as possible.
-That means we need to combine these teams efforts in a single process to make this cycle reliable.
+That means, while the development team is trying to deliver as fast as they can, the Operations team is trying to keep the environment as more stable as they can, and on top of these, the Security team wants to keep as much secure as possible.
+That means we need to combine these teams’ efforts in a single process to make this cycle reliable.

 The Cloudy Shift (The GBU)